sqoshi/compiler/readme.md

 Compiler takes some code in imperative language (gębalang) defined by grammar in general info section (example below) and produces a machine code which is accepted by a virtual machine attached in working tree( maszyna-wirtualna).
-We

 ### Example of imperative language (binary notation of a number)